opensearch-project/documentation-website/_migrations/migration-phases/verifying-tools-for-migration.md

 5. Navigate to the **Migration Console Terminal**.
 6. Run `console kafka describe-topic-records`.
 Wait 30 seconds for another ALB health check.
 7. Run `console kafka describe-topic-records` again and verify the number of RECORDS increased between runs.
-8. Run `console replay start` to start the traffic replayer.
+8. Run `console replay start` to start the Traffic Replayer.
 9. Run `tail -f /shared-logs-output/traffic-replayer-default/*/tuples/tuples.log  | jq '.targetResponses[]."Status-Code"'` to confirm that the Kafka requests were sent to the target and that it responded as expected.
 If the responses don't appear:
     * Check that the migration-console can access the target cluster by running `./catIndices.sh`, which should show indexes on the source and target.
     * Confirm that messages are still being recorded to Kafka.
-    * Check for errors in the replayer logs ("/migration/STAGE/default/traffic-replayer-default") using CloudWatch.
+    * Check for errors in the Replayer logs (`/migration/STAGE/default/traffic-replayer-default`) using CloudWatch.
 10. (Reset) Update Traffic Capture Proxy service desired count back to it's original value in ECS.

 ### Troubleshooting